Nationalization

 The New India Assurance Co.
 Ltd. About The Company It is a leading global insurance group, wholly owned by the Government of India.
-The company like the other GIC subsidiaries is a leadingĀ insurance group, with offices and branches throughout India and various countries abroad.
-Incorporated on July 23rd, 1919 founded by the House of […]
+The company like […]

 Coal Stealing and Pilferage by the Coal Mafia has always been done on a massive multi million dollar scale.
 In the coal rich states of Jharkhand, Bihar, West Bengal and Chattisgarh, Stealing of Coal is a major illegal industry.
 Everyone knows about it and nothing is done as most officials and politicians get a cut of the illegal gains.
 Corruption in India is institutionalized as governing bodies remain weak and powerless.
 Despite India's much touted growth story,all these needling problems have contributed towards the Indian GDP slowing down sharply.
 Unless governance is improved,its tough to see how India can achieve its potential.